rs333/lab-k8s-hard-way-docker/README.md

 docker version
 ```

-Note the error is produces.
+Note the error is produces at the bottom.

 ```
 docker version